-Exhibition was due to run until 10th May.
-Check situation in April.
+THE KUNSTHAL IS CLOSED.
+This exhibition was due to run until 10th May.
+Check the situation in a few weeks.

 Sanne Sannes (1937-1967) is known for his erotic photographic portraits.
 His subjects for these were exclusively women; he was obsessed with their erotic power.
 During his short career as a photographer he recorded intimate moments, close to the skin, in coarse-grained black and white.
 During ecstatic sessions he managed to capture their desires, fears and shyness.
 Because he treated his negatives and prints with needles and sandpaper, every print is unique.
 The exhibition ‘Ecstasy’, that will open during Art Rotterdam, presents the work of this inspiring Dutch photographer in over sixty unique vintage prints.
 Also shown are books, the original sketch pages for his unpublished Diary of an Erotomaniac, as well as one of his ‘photo films’.